 0.6 (One Way) miles

-This path can be accessed from several points in the main car park but the best option is to leave the car park by its southern exit, walk along the pavement and pass through the pedestrian gate.
-Follow the well-worn track down the hill passing over a small foot bridge.
-Bear right and continue along the track for approx 1.6 miles long passing over a few stiles and foot bridges.
+This National Trust path can be accessed from several points in the main car park but the best option is to leave the car park by its northern exit and follow the sea cliff path.
+Continue along the well-worn track down the hill passing over a small foot bridge.
+Bear right and continue along the track passing over a few stiles and foot bridges.

 Look out for the ruins of St Mary’s Church along the route.
 The church is reputed to have been one of the first Christian churches in Northern Ireland.
 It was at one time referred to as the Ancient Church of Ballagh-a-Neir.
 This is one of the very few medieval relics of Mourne and all that remains today are the foundations of a nave and a small chancel.

-Mourne Coastal Path is situated on the fringe of the Mourne Mountains by the Irish Sea three miles south of Newcastle on the A2 Newcastle to Kilkeel Road.
+The Bloody Bridge Coastal Path is located on the fringe of the Mourne Mountains, by the Irish Sea, 3 miles south of Newcastle on the A2 Newcastle to Kilkeel Road.